 Kids should be using language freely and starting to solve problems and learn concepts.
 They usually can engage in a simple question-and-answer session.
 They also can count three objects correctly, begin to tell stories, and know their first and last name.

-If you think your child is having trouble with hearing, language development, or speech clarity, talk to your doctor.
-A hearing test may be one of the first steps in determining if your child has a hearing problem.
+If you think your child has trouble with hearing, language development, or speech clarity, talk to your doctor.
+A hearing test may be one of the first steps in finding out if your child has a hearing problem.
 Age 2 is not too young for a referral for a speech/language evaluation, particularly if a child is not following directions, answering simple questions, or saying enough words.

 Communication problems for 2- to 3-year-olds include: